Meet our inquisitive hyaenas!

 Who runs the world!?
 Girls!
-Well in the life of a Spotted Hyena clan, this is certainly the case.
-Our six beautiful Spotted Hyena at Monarto Zoo live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+Well in the life of a Spotted Hyaena clan, this is certainly the case.
+Our beautiful Spotted Hyaena at Monarto Zoo live in a matriarchal hierarchy, meaning the girls rank higher than the boys.

 Kigali, our eldest female, was born in the wild in Kruger National Park in 1997.
-Since arriving at Monarto in 2007 Kigali has given birth to five cubs.
-She is our highest ranked dominant female and lives with her granddaughter Thandiwe.
-Thandiwe, or Thandi for short, is a mother herself after giving birth to adorable twin cubs Jaali and Kanzi.
-Born on 13 September 2017, the little hyenas will act as ambassadors for their species, educating Australians about the plight of their cousins in the wild.
+Since arriving at Monarto in 2007, Kigali has given birth to five cubs.
+Kigali shares her home with her daughter Forest and her granddaughter Thandiwe, or Thandi for short.

-One of Kigali’s daughters, Forest, is now the leader of her own clan after giving birth to two cubs, including one born through Australia’s first hyena caesarean section in 2013.
+Forest, born in 2007, has successfully given birth to three cubs, including one born through Australia’s first hyaena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.
-Forest welcomed her second cub at the start of 2018 – a little boy named Majani, meaning ‘grasslands’ in Swahili.
-Majani is growing fast and loves racing around his exhibit and getting messy with his favourite enrichment items.

-Our Spotted Hyena clan are an inquisitive bunch and love different objects, scents and smells.
-Some of their favourites include finding scattered dog biscuits around their exhibit, cracking open an ostrich egg to eat the yolk inside, crunching on turkey drumsticks and even rolling around in tinned cat food or pilchards placed in their habitat.
+Our Spotted Hyaena clan are an inquisitive bunch and love different objects, scents and smells.
+Some of their favourites include finding dog biscuits that have been scattered around their exhibit, cracking open ostrich eggs to eat the yolk inside, crunching on turkey drumsticks and even rolling around in tinned cat food or pilchards placed in their habitat which they have a ball investigating.

 The Spotted Hyena is found in most African habitats, with an estimated global population of between 27,000 and 47,000.
 These mighty carnivores live and adapt to a variety of habitats from open grasslands, dry semi-desert, forest areas and the acacia bush.